Welcome to Oxon Church

 - Kevin Lawrence delivers donated goods to Burkina Faso.
 Kevin recently returned from Burkina Faso and photos of his visit can be seen on the Gallery page above.

 - Small Groups meet regularly for fellowship and Bible Study.
-The next meetings are on Thursday October 12th for the afternoon group.
-Both groups will also be meeting on Thursday 19th October (NOT 20th October as shown on the flyer) The afternoon group starts at 2.15pm until 3.45pm and the evening group from 7pm until 8.30pm.
+The next meetings are on Thursday January 18th for the afternoon and evening groups.
+The afternoon group starts at 2.15pm until 3.45pm and the evening group from 7pm until 8.30pm.
 The afternoon group will meet weekly and the evening group twice a month.
 Each week will be a different OT or New Testament character and so you are welcome to come when you can.
 A new flyer containing dates and venues is available at the back of church.

 - Do you remember the 50’s?
 I do and thought you might like a humorous look at some comments from that era; they might make you smile.
 Have a look at this…Eating in the UK in the 50s